zitadel/zitadel/docs/docs/apis/actions/complement-token.md

     - `userinfo`
       This function is deprecated, please use `api.v1.claims`
       - `setClaim(string, Any)`
         Sets any value if the key is not already present.
-If it's already present there is a message added to `urn:zitadel:iam:action:$
+If it's already present there is a message added to `urn:zitadel:iam:action:${action.name}:log`
     - `claims`
       - `setClaim(string, Any)`
         Sets any value if the key is not already present.
 If it's already present there is a message added to `urn:zitadel:iam:action:${action.name}:log`